openziti/ziti-doc/docusaurus/docs/reference/tunnelers/linux/index.md

 ### Load Identities Directory

-The tunneller will load all enrolled identities in the `--identity-dir` directory at startup.
+The tunneler will load all enrolled identities in the `--identity-dir` directory at startup.
 The default location for identities is is `/opt/openziti/etc/identities`.
 Add enrolled identity files to this directory by copying the JSON file into the directory and setting permissions for group `ziti`.